 There are different types of EP which evaluate different parts of the brain or spinal cord.
 Common examples include brainstem auditory evoked potential (BAER), visual evoked potential (VEP) and somatosensory evoked potential (SSEP).

 Transcranial Doppler ultrasound assesses the blood flow velocity, or the speed at which blood flows, in the major arteries of the brain.
 The assessment of blood flow velocity helps to decide whether there is a narrowing or blockage in some of the arteries in the brain.

 TCD technology is an important noninvasive diagnostic tool used in the Neuroscience Intensive Care Unit for the evaluation of subarachnoid hemorrhage-induced cerebral vasospasm.

 The TCD ultrasound is a painless, noninvasive procedure and takes approximately one hour to complete.

 The test is done by using a small probe over the temples.
 The skull is thin in this area and provides a “window” for the ultrasound beam.
 The probe is also placed over the eyelids, at the back of the neck and the sides of the neck.

-To learn more about Neurodiagnostic Testing or to schedule an appointment, please call The Queen’s Neuroscience Institute Outpatient Center at 808-691-4218.
+To learn more about Neurodiagnostics or to schedule an appointment, please call The Queen’s Neuroscience Institute Neurodiagnostic Lab at 808-691-4218.